Aarynn C

-As a child Aarynn was diagnosed with cerebral palsy but later in adulthood, it was discovered that her disability stemmed from a malformed spinal cord or an injury to the spine as an infant.
+As a child, doctors diagnosed Aarynn with cerebral palsy.
+Years later, they discovered her disability actually stemmed from a malformed spinal cord or an injury she sustained as an infant.

-Aarynn noticed a huge difference in how she is treated as a wheelchair user compared to a person who walks “differently”.
-This observation tied into her aim of bringing awareness to those without disabilities.
+Aarynn quickly noticed how differently people treated her in a wheelchair compared to when she walked “differently.”
+That experience deepened her commitment to raising awareness among non-disabled people.
 “We are all human and deserve human justice.”
-She is passionate about people and their stories and is now in her third year of a master’s counseling program.
-Her focus is on people with disabilities.
-She actively works to bring cross-disability solidarity.
+Driven by a passion for people and their stories, Aarynn is now in her third year of a master’s counseling program, with a focus on disability.
+She actively works to foster cross-disability solidarity.

-What advice would Aarynn give to her younger self?
+What advice would Aarynn give her younger self?

-“At the time I was trying too hard to make friendships and be accepted by my community.
+“At the time, I tried too hard to make friends and fit in.
 It does get better.
-I wish that I could have had someone like a counselor to talk with and be honest about my feelings.
-Someone who could have helped me establish my values rather than trying to impress others by doing things I thought would bring me friendship.
+I wish I’d had someone—like a counselor—to talk to honestly about my feelings.
+Someone who could’ve helped me find my own values, instead of chasing approval.
 Yes!
 That’s the counselor in me talking!”

 You can follow Aarynn Cypher at @aarynncypher